chriso23/chriso23.github.io/_posts/2018-9-15-git-basics.md

 categories: Guides
 ---

-## What is Git?
+### What is Git?
 ---

-Git is a free and open source distributed version control system designed to handle everything from small to huge projects with speed and efficiency[1].

-Using Git is similar to working with a regular software project.
-You’re still writing code in files and storing those files in folders.
-The main difference, however, is that you have access to a plethora of Git commands to manipulate those files.
+Git is a [free and open source](https://git-scm.com/about/free-and-open-source) distributed version control system.
+A version control system, or VCS, tracks the history of changes as people and teams collaborate on projects together.
+As the project evolves, teams can run tests, fix bugs, and contribute new code with the confidence that any version can be recovered at any time[1].

+In brief, Git lets developers see the entire timeline of their changes, decisions, and progression of any project in one place.

+This document aims to help beginners leαrn the bαsic functionαlity of Git version control system.

 <br/>